Nighmared/SnapVisualizer/README.md

-  --dir PATH  path to location of json files, defaults to script location --o PATH    output directory for csv and png files, defaults to json directory --showcase  Dont show names, mainly to generate pics for README
+  --dir PATH  path to location of json files, defaults to script location --o PATH    output directory for csv and png files, defaults to json directory --showcase  Dont show names, mainly to generate pics for README --csv       Generate a csv file with the computed stats
 ```